leonlinsx/minimal-mistakes/_posts/2019-06-23-tims-vermeer.md

     <figcaption>Girl with a pearl earring and the the music lesson</figcaption>
 </figure>

-A while back, David Hockney and Philip Steadman suggested that Vermeer and other artists could have [used lenses and mirrors to achieve the realism in their paintings.](https://www.vanityfair.com/culture/2013/11/vermeer-secret-tool-mirrors-lenses"Vanity Fair link") The controversy generated had people doubting both the people hypothesising and the process hypothesised:
+A while back, David Hockney and Philip Steadman suggested that **Vermeer and other artists could have [used lenses and mirrors to achieve the realism in their paintings.]**(https://www.vanityfair.com/culture/2013/11/vermeer-secret-tool-mirrors-lenses"Vanity Fair link") The controversy generated had people doubting both the people hypothesising and the process hypothesised:

 > Leading art historians were unpersuaded.
 Hockney, people said, was just jealous because he lacks the old masters’ skills.

 > As the nay-saying historian James Elkins (of the School of the Art Institute of Chicago) observed in 2001, “the optical procedures posited in Hockney’s book are all radically undertested,” and “no one, including myself, knows what it is really like to get inside a camera obscura”—a lens projecting a perfect image of one side of a room onto a surface equidistant on the other side—“and make a painting.”

 This is where Tim Jenison comes in.
-He believed in Steadman and Hockney's ideas, and decided to re-create the process to test the ideas.
-The documentary Tim's Vermeer follows him through his trial and error of reproducing the music lesson painting above, which included a real life reproduction of the room shown in the original painting.
+He believed in Steadman and Hockney's ideas, and decided to **re-create the process to test the ideas.** The documentary Tim's Vermeer follows him through his trial and error of reproducing the music lesson painting above, which included a real life reproduction of the room shown in the original painting.
 As a NYT review puts it:

 > During the 130 days he spent painting (following the 213 days needed to build the tableau), Mr. Jenison encountered several unexpected obstacles, whether the discovery that his camera obscura did not produce images that were bright or clear enough for him to paint (this was solved by adding a curved mirror to the setup), or the tediousness of his painstaking task.